-Americans United for Separation of Church and State – the nation’s leading church-state advocacy organization – seeks second- or third-year law students or recent graduates to work as legislative interns in Washington, D.C.
+Americans United for Separation of Church and State – the nation’s leading church-state advocacy organization – seeks second- or third-year law students or recent graduates to work as public policy interns in Washington, D.C.
 Both part-time and full-time positions are available during the spring (January – May).

-The legislative intern will help to monitor legislation introduced in the states, analyze bills, conduct legal research and draft letters, amendments and/or testimony to state legislators and social media content, including blog posts.
+The public policy intern will help to monitor legislation introduced in the states, analyze bills, conduct legal research and draft letters, amendments and/or testimony to state legislators and social media content, including blog posts.

 Eligibility and Requirements: Second- and third-year law students and recent law-school graduates are eligible to apply.
 Applicants should have strong research, writing and analytical skills, an interest in statutory interpretation and legislative advocacy, and an interest in First Amendment jurisprudence.

 Compensation: Interns are usually able to obtain credit or funding through their law schools.